Nemaline myopathy: Signs and symptoms

 Signs vary from person to person.
 Young children and babies lack movement and have a difficult time eating and breathing.
 For young children not diagnosed immediately at birth, these are usually the first visible symptoms.
 One sign is a swollen face in disproportional areas.
 Other examples in newborns include swaying and a difficulty in moving.
 Other symptoms include feeble muscles in the neck and upper rib cage area.
 In adults, the most common symptom is respiratory problems.
 Other symptoms in adults could range from mild to severe speech impediments.
-It is common to be diagnosed with scoliosis in relations to nemaline myopathy.
+It is common to be diagnosed with scoliosis in relation to nemaline myopathy.

 As babies that have NM develop and become of age when they should start walking, many take longer than average due to the lack of muscle, or just muscle fatigue.

 Since facial muscles are involved in NM takeover, elongated faces and a lower mandible are often observed in people with NM.
 People affected by NM usually will begin to feel muscle exhaustion between ages 20–50.
 NM is usually not progressive.
 Gastroesophageal reflux, although not common, is associated with NM.
 Heart abnormalities can occur as a result of NM, but the likelihood of that happening are not high.